PawelLipski/git-machete-blog/blog.md

 The above content defines a tree-like structure where `develop`/`master` are the roots.
 `adjust-reads-prec` depends directly on `develop` branch, `block-cancel-order` depends directly on `adjust-reads-prec` and thus also (indirectly) on `develop` and so on - just as we defined it verbally earlier in the post.

-Tip: if it comes to indent - it's okey to use tabs or any number of spaces as long as you use consistently.
+(Tip: if it comes to indent - it's okey to use tabs or any number of spaces as long as you use consistently).

-Now we've defined the structure how our branches should relate to each other.
+Now we've defined the structure of how the branches should relate to each other.
 Unfortunately, some of the branches aren't really in sync with the defined structure.
 For example, a few pull requests from other team members were merged into `develop` in the meantime, so `adjust-reads-prec`, `edit-margin-not-allowed` and `grep-errors-script` now need to be synced with `develop` (possibly we'll have to solve some conflicts during the rebase, but that's irrelevant for our discussion).
-Also, our PRs for `adjust-reads-prec` and `change-table` received a couple of comments which we then fixed on a separate commit... thus throwing `block-cancel-order` and `drop-location-type`, respectively, out of sync with their upstream branches.
+Also, our PRs for `adjust-reads-prec` and `change-table` received a couple of comments which we then fixed on separate commits... thus throwing `block-cancel-order` and `drop-location-type`, respectively, out of sync with their upstream branches.
 And... that's exactly a _jungle_ like that where `git machete` comes to the rescue.

-# What's macheting really about... `status`, `go` and `update`
+## What's macheting really about... `status`, `go` and `update`

-Let's now run `git machete status` to see the actual current state of which branches are synced with their upstreams and which ones are not:
+Let's now run `git machete status` to see the actual current state of which branches are synced with their upstreams and which ones aren't:

 ![git machete status](status-1.png)

-Now we see the branch tree with coloring of edges.
+What we see now is basically a neatly printed branch tree, with edges colored red or green.
+`change-table` is underlined since it's the currently checked out branch.

 Red edge leading to a child/downstream branch means that this branch is out of sync with its parent/upstream branch (not a direct descendant in the git commit graph) and needs to be rebased onto the parent.

 Green edge, on the other hand, means that the downstream branch remains in sync with the parent.
-`change-table` is underlined since it's the currently checked out branch.

 This leads to a somewhat disappointing conclusion that only 3 (`change-table`, `full-load-gatling` and `hotfix/remove-trigger`) out of our 8 topic branches are synced with their upstreams branches... but fear not!
 We'll get it sorted soon.

-But before we do, let's also run `git machete status --list-commits` (or `git machete s -l` for short) to prints the commits introduced on each branch:
+But before we do, let's also run `git machete status --list-commits` (or `git machete s -l` for short) to print the commits introduced on each branch:

 ![git machete status --list-commits](status-l-1.png)

-An important and somewhat non-trivial note here: what you see here for each commit is actually the part of branch's history that's unique to this branch - i.e. `git machete status` only lists the commits that where (most likely) introduced on this very branch and not on any other.
+An important and somewhat non-trivial note here: what you see here for each commit is actually the part of branch's history that's unique to this branch.
+In other words, for each branch `git machete status --list-commits` only lists the commits that where (most likely) introduced on this very branch and not on any other.
 To determine this piece of commit history, `git machete` finds a _fork point_ which can be loosely defined as the commit at which the history of the branch actually diverges from the history of any other branch.
 Then, `status --list-commits` lists everything that follows after the fork point.
-Finding this special place in history is more difficult than it could seem at first glance... look at [the section below](#appendix-fork-point---not-so-easy-business) if you are interested in more details.
+Finding this special place in history is more difficult than it could seem at first glance... look at [the appendix section below](#appendix-fork-point---not-so-easy-business) if you are interested in more details.

 Let's now check out `adjust-reads-prec` and put it back in sync with `develop`.
-We'll first use a handy subcommand `git machete go <direction>` that helps navigate the tree by checking out a branch specified by direction (`up` in this case, can also be `down`, `next`, `prev` and `root`).
+We'll first use a handy subcommand `git machete go <direction>` that helps navigate the tree by checking out a branch specified by direction (`up` in this case, can also be `down`, `next`, `prev` or `root`).
 Then we'll do the actual rebase (with automagically set up parameters, no need to worry about the super-unintuitive `git rebase` CLI!) by `git machete update`.

 ![git machete update](update.png)